gisaia/arlas_cli/docs/docs/indices.md

     - `--field-mapping field_float:double`
     - `--field-mapping field_int:long`

-    The date fields have a format that can be specified as **field_name:date-format** with all format accepted by [elasticsearch date type](https://www.elastic.co/guide/en/elasticsearch/reference/current/date.html)
+    The date fields have a format that can be specified as **field_name:date-format** with all format accepted by [Elasticsearch date type](https://www.elastic.co/guide/en/elasticsearch/reference/current/date.html)

     Examples: